CS-555-Team-3/CS_555_Team-3/backend/README.md

       ```
       pip3 install virtualenv
       ```
-      Then we install a virtual environment:
+      Then we create a virtual environment:
       ```
       virtualenv myenv
       ```